 Partners Roberto Martínez and Curtis Miner have been retained by many Fortune 500 companies and their executives for representation in criminal trials and all phases of government investigations, as well as to conduct forensic investigations.

 SEC Insider Trading

-In December 2010, Partner Curtis Miner secured a favorable ruling for his client, a prominent Ft.
+In December 2010, partner Curtis Miner secured a favorable ruling for his client, a prominent Ft.
 Lauderdale cardiologist and public servant, in a long-running Securities and Exchange Commission insider trading case.
-The SEC brought a civil action against Miner’s client alleging he had engaged in insider trading to make nearly $1 million in illegal profits in two separate series of stock purchases related to two publicly held corporations and tipped off his brother and close friend to by the stock as well.
-The SEC mounted an aggressive attack during trial however, after a multi-year investigation and 12 days of a bench trial, the Federal Court issued a 60-page decision exonerating the cardiologist in every respect.
+The SEC brought a civil action against Miner’s client alleging he had engaged in insider trading to make nearly $1 million in illegal profits in two separate series of stock purchases related to two publicly held corporations and tipped off his brother and close friend to buy the stock as well.
+The SEC mounted an aggressive attack during trial, which lasted for 12 days.
+Finally, after a lengthy bench trial and an investigation that lasted several years, a Federal Court exonerated our client in every aspect in a 60-page document.

 Mutual Benefits Corporations

-In 2004, Partner Roberto Martínez was appointed the federal receiver of Mutual Benefits Corporation– formerly the nation’s largest viatical settlement company and one of the biggest “Ponzi” schemes in Florida history.
+In 2004, Partner Roberto Martínez was appointed the federal receiver of Mutual Benefits Corporation – formerly the nation’s largest viatical settlement company and one of the biggest “Ponzi” schemes in Florida history.
 The SEC shut down Mutual Benefits for selling unlicensed securities.
-Colson Hicks Eidson partners Curtis Miner and Julie Braman Kane assisted Martínez in successfully recovering in excess of $120 million for more than 30,000 defrauded investors worldwide.
+Colson Hicks Eidson partners Curtis Miner and Julie Braman Kane helped Martínez recover more than $120 million for defrauded investors around the globe.